EHR Update: The future of charting and flowsheets on Practice Fusion

 Flowsheets are also coming to your EHR later this year.
 This is one of our top asks from our providers, and we’re pleased to be able to bring you this functionality to your EHR.
 You’ll first see simple tracking for vital signs collected over multiple encounters.
 This will happen once we’ve migrated the full encounter to the new EHR to replace the current charting experience.
 We’ll then add new functionality with more customized templates and workflows, such as text expanders and macros.

 As we roll out new functionality in the coming months, we’ll continue to listen to our customers and make adjustments along the way.
-We always welcome feedback in our Help Forum, and our team is working to build a world-class EHR that responds to your needs.
+We always welcome feedback in our Knowledgebase, and our team is working to build a world-class EHR that responds to your needs.